jeffwong-nflx/RcppPyArrow/README.md

 # Usage

 Python developers can use parquet files, arrow files, or Pandas dataframes to make a PyArrow Table.
-Using rpy2.rinterface.SexpExtPtr we can get an external pointer to the PyArrow Table object.
-This pointer can be passed to `RcppPyArrow::RcppReceiveArrowTableFromPython`, which will return a R tibble.
+Using `rpy2.rinterface.SexpExtPtr` we can get an external pointer to the PyArrow Table object.
+This pointer can be passed to `RcppPyArrow::RcppReceiveArrowTableFromPython`, which will unwrap the underlying Arrow Table object and convert it to a R tibble.

 ```
 import numpy as np